oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Verification by the Verifier when Receiving SD-JWT and SD-JWT-D

-Verifiers MUST follow [@RFC8725] for checking the SD-JWT and, if signed, the SD-JWT-Disclosure.
+Verifiers MUST follow [@RFC8725] for checking the SD-JWT and, if signed, the Holder-Selected Disclosures JWT.

 Verifiers MUST go through (at least) the following steps before trusting/using any of the contents of an SD-JWT:

  1. Determine if holder binding is to be checked for the SD-JWT.
 Refer to (#holder_binding_security) for details.
  2. Check that the presentation consists of six period-separated (`.`) elements; if holder binding is not required, the last element can be empty.
- 3. Separate the SD-JWT from the SD-JWT-Disclosure.
+ 3. Separate the SD-JWT from the Holder-Selected Disclosures JWT.
  4. Validate the SD-JWT:
     1. Ensure that a signing algorithm was used that was deemed secure for the application.
 Refer to [@RFC8725], Sections 3.1 and 3.2 for details.
     2. Validate the signature over the SD-JWT.